Keratosis Pilaris. Little red bumps. Chicken skin.

 Tips for a Positive Keratosis Pilaris Treatment

-To soften rough, dry skin associated with KP, you may need a heavy-duty moisturizer from AmLactin® alpha-hydroxy skin care products.
-AmLactin® moisturizers contain alpha-hydroxy acids (AHAs), which are effective at exfoliating and hydrating the skin.
+To soften rough, dry skin associated with KP, you may need a heavy-duty moisturizer from AmLactin alpha-hydroxy skin care products.
+AmLactin moisturizers contain alpha-hydroxy therapy, which is effective at exfoliating and hydrating the skin.
 The formulas also contain emollients and humectants that help retain the skin’s moisture and draw water to the skin so it looks and feels soft and smooth.

 "KP is not fun because it can be unsightly and tends to rear its ugly head during a person’s teens and twenties, when people are particularly vulnerable to criticism from their peers,” said Board Certified Cosmetic Dermatologist Dr. Doris Day.
 “Littleredbumps.com educates visitors on KP and dry skin management and, in addition, offers tips on how to beautify your skin with the ultimate goal of getting it to look and feel its very best at any age."